The Joseph R. Accinno Teaching Award

 Teaching Award Process and Criteria

-Gizem Zencirci, Ph.D., associate professor of political science and director of the Middle East Studies program, is the 2024-25 Joseph R. Accinno Faculty Teaching Award recipient.
-The award is presented annually to the Providence College faculty member “who best exhibits excellence in teaching, passion and enthusiasm for learning, and genuine concern for students’ academic and personal growth.”
+Dr. Alexander Orquiza, Ph.D., associate professor of history, is the 2025–26 Joseph R. Accinno Faculty Teaching Award recipient.
+The award is presented annually to the Providence College faculty member who best exhibits excellence in teaching, passion and enthusiasm for learning, and genuine concern for students’ academic and personal growth.

-Please join us in congratulating Dr. Gizem Zencirci on this well-earned honor!
+Please join us in congratulating Dr. Orquiza on this well-earned honor!

 Past Teaching Award Recipients